Telephony Consulting for Government Body, GSCC

 The telecommunications cost savings review project deliverable received positive feedback after being reviewed by the management board.
 It pinpointed savings considerably exceeding the cost of CAS consultancy fees.

 The most recent assignment was to assist in writing the business case for an IP Telephony project to cover staff in London and Rugby.
-The front-line contact centre required total replacement due to a planned 10-fold increase of telephone calls, as GSCC was due to become the Health and Care Professions Council (HCPC) in 2012 with vastly expanded responsibilities.
+The front-line contact centre required total replacement due to a planned 10-fold increase of telephone calls, as GSCC was due to become the Health and Care Professions Council (HCPC) with vastly expanded responsibilities.
 The HCPC has the additional empowerment of investigating concerns raised about social workers in England.
 And, in the gravest cases, can suspend a social worker in England, whilst an investigation is carried out.

 The newly created HCPC was made better equipped to deal with the complaints of those employing the services of social workers.
 Complaint numbers were expected to rise as the public was actively encouraged both to check their social worker was listed on the profession register, checktheregister.org; and to let the regulator know if they were practising without a licence.